rogerwelin/cassowary/README.md

 Project Status & Contribute
 --------

 Feature-wise I'm quite happy with `cassowary` and hence new features will only be added on a feature request and bug basis.
-To request a feture create a new issue with the label `feature-request`.
+To request a feature create a new issue with the label `feature-request`.
 For bugs use the label `bug`.